sujinleeme/reactnd-project-readable/README.md

 # Talk About React

-"TalkAboutReact - Student Discussion Board)" is a reddit style, discussion forum web app, for [Udacity’s React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019) second project assignment (Readable).
+"TalkAboutReact - Student Discussion Board" is a reddit style discussion forum web app, for [Udacity’s React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019) second project assignment (Readable).
 Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+Also, users will also be able to edit and delete posts and comments.

-* This app was built with react, redux, react-redux-router, react-routerredux-thunk, [material-ui](https://github.com/callemall/material-ui)
+* This app was built with react, redux, react-redux-router, react-routerredux-thunk, [material-ui](https://github.com/callemall/material-ui).

 * Most application state(Create, Read, Edit, Delete, Voting posts/comments) is managed by the Redux store.
 Updates are triggered by dispatching actions to reducers.